flutter/website/src/docs/release/breaking-changes/use-maxLengthEnforcement-instead-of-maxLengthEnforced.md

 ### To not enforce the limitation

-To show a max length error in `TextField`, but _not_ truncate when the limit is exceed, use `MaxLengthEnforcement.none` instead of `maxLengthEnforced: false`.
+To show a max length error in `TextField`, but _not_ truncate when the limit is exceeded, use `MaxLengthEnforcement.none` instead of `maxLengthEnforced: false`.

 Code before migration: